Everywhere I’ve Been, Ranked

 #11 - Ireland

-VISITED: Dublin (read my St. Patrick’s Day guide!), Killarney (read my guide!), Ring of Kerry
+VISITED: Dublin (read my St. Patrick’s Day guide!), Killarney + Ring of Kerry (read my guide!)

 From the vibrant streets of Dublin to the serene yet rugged countryside of Kerry, this land of enchantment invites exploration into its tales of folklore and Celtic history.
 Immerse yourself in the lively pub culture, where traditional music and warm conversations flow freely, or wander through ancient sites like the Rock of Cashel, echoing stories of Ireland's past.
 Embrace the untamed beauty of the Wild Atlantic Way or discover the tranquility of the Giant's Causeway, where nature's wonders unfold.
 The Irish are known for their hospitality and friendliness, often engaging visitors with warmth and a genuine interest in sharing their culture, with this welcoming nature contributing significantly to the country's charm.